-Location: 45 Macquarie Street (Corner Marsden Street) Parramatta 2150.
+Location: 45 Macquarie Street (Corner Marsden Street), Parramatta 2150

-More information: Visit the V Heritage Centre website.
+Visit V Heritage Centre for more

 Harris Park National Heritage Area

 A suburb of the City of Parramatta, the Harris Park Heritage Area encompasses important historic landmarks such as Experiment Farm Cottage, Elizabeth Farm Cottage and Hambledon Cottage.
-The Harris Park Heritage Walk is a self-guided tour that begins at the Parramatta Wharf and continues through the suburb – follow the signposts – for 2.4kms or approximately 45minutes (not including time spent visiting each landmark house).
+The Harris Park Heritage Walk is a self-guided tour that begins at the Parramatta Wharf and continues through the suburb – follow the signposts – for 2.4 km or approximately 45minutes (not including time spent visiting each landmark house).

 Open: Self-guided walk is open 7 days.
 See listings on this page for Experiment Farm Cottage, Elizabeth Farm Cottage and Hambledon Cottage for individual opening times.